aerospaceresearch/orbitdeterminator/docs/_build/html/_sources/examples.rst.txt

 Using certain modules
 ---------------------

-In this example we are not going to use that main.py, but some of the main modules provided.
-First of all lets clear path we are going to follow which is fairly straightforward.
-Note that we are going to use the same orbit.csv that is located in the example data folder inside the orbitdeterminator package.
+In this example we are not going to use the main.py, but some of the main modules provided.
+First of all lets clear the path we are going to follow which is fairly straightforward.
+Note that we are going to use the same orbit.csv that is located inside the orbitdeterminator package.

 Process
 ~~~~~~~